abtion/guidelines/stack-guideline.md

 The theme uses Webpack 4 to compile SCSS and JS.

 #### CI/CD
-Currently we are not testing wordpress sites, but it is our goal to do that, when we find a good way to do it.
+Currently we are not testing wordpress sites, but it is our goal to start doing that, as soon as we find a good way to do it.

 We are building our WordPress apps with our Buddy pipelines, like this [example](https://app.buddy.works/abtion/abtion-theme/pipelines) pipeline.
 Upon a successful run of our pipeline we deploy the changed files directly to the hosted site on Kinsta.